Ada-Developers-Academy/TeamBuilding/ScavengerHunt.md

 - [ ] Freeway park
 - [ ] A working pinball or arcade machine
 - [ ] Ostentatious recycling
-- [ ] People waiting in line at Dick's
 - [ ] Put some gum on the gum wall
 - [ ] A Seattle-centric tattoo
 - [ ] SAM